drouvotlucas/Risk-Detection-in-Construction-Industry/README.md

 Project Overview
 The project is divided into several key steps:
--Data Enrichment and Cleaning:
+*Data Enrichment and Cleaning:
--Handling missing data and encoding categorical variables.
+*Handling missing data and encoding categorical variables.
--Transforming date fields into meaningful features (e.g., calculating age from birth date, converting contract start dates to years of experience).
+*Transforming date fields into meaningful features (e.g., calculating age from birth date, converting contract start dates to years of experience).
--Removing irrelevant columns and preparing the data for analysis.
+*Removing irrelevant columns and preparing the data for analysis.

 Univariate Analysis:
--Analyzing individual features to understand their distribution and impact on accident risk.
+*Analyzing individual features to understand their distribution and impact on accident risk.
--Visualizing data distributions and identifying potential outliers or anomalies.
+*Visualizing data distributions and identifying potential outliers or anomalies.

 Multivariate Analysis:
--Exploring correlations between different features and accident frequency.
+*Exploring correlations between different features and accident frequency.
--Using scatter plots and regression lines to visualize relationships between variables.
+*Using scatter plots and regression lines to visualize relationships between variables.

 Clustering:
--Applying clustering algorithms (K-Means and DBSCAN) to group employees based on their accident frequency, absence rates, and other relevant features.
+*Applying clustering algorithms (K-Means and DBSCAN) to group employees based on their accident frequency, absence rates, and other relevant features.
--Using Principal Component Analysis (PCA) to reduce dimensionality and improve clustering results.
+*Using Principal Component Analysis (PCA) to reduce dimensionality and improve clustering results.
--Visualizing clusters in 2D and 3D to identify patterns and trends.
+*Visualizing clusters in 2D and 3D to identify patterns and trends.

 Correlation Analysis:
--Analyzing the correlation between accident frequency and other variables such as message frequency, absence rates, and weather conditions.
+*Analyzing the correlation between accident frequency and other variables such as message frequency, absence rates, and weather conditions.
--Using Sweetviz for automated exploratory data analysis (EDA) to generate detailed reports on feature correlations.
+*Using Sweetviz for automated exploratory data analysis (EDA) to generate detailed reports on feature correlations.

 Time Series Analysis:
--Creating time-based vectors for accidents and weather conditions to analyze trends over time.
+*Creating time-based vectors for accidents and weather conditions to analyze trends over time.
--Grouping data into bi-weekly periods to track accident frequency and weather patterns.
+*Grouping data into bi-weekly periods to track accident frequency and weather patterns.

 Key Findings:
 * Data Enrichment: The dataset was enriched by transforming date fields into meaningful features, such as calculating years of experience from contract start dates and age from birth dates.
 Missing data was handled by either filling in missing values or dropping irrelevant columns.